 Me, I've pulled my lovely, cuddly Banana Republic jumper out of the wardrobe - a jumper that I bought in London last year in the hope that there may, at some point, be a day chilly enough to enjoy it.
 Things are serious.
 Regardless of the weather, my teenage boys have gone off to school still in shirt sleeves.
 Their aim is to go through their entire Dubai school career without wearing a jumper.
 They're doing well so far.
 And as for Hella, the 'cold' weather is the perfect opportunity to explore every inclement fashion angle - by this evening there'll be tights, Ugg boots, scarves - the lot.

 In Dubai terms, this is perfect weather for hunkering down, watching black and white movies (although the kids would have an opinion about that) and hugging a mug of warming soup.
 And there's nothing that says a drop of rain more than this gorgeous Lamb and Barley Big Soup.
 This, my friends, is a big, snuggly cuddle in a bowl.
 It will warm the cockles of your heart and lift your wintry spirits too.

-- As you’ve come to expect – this is easy to make.
-No fancy skills required here.
+- As you've come to expect - this is easy to make.
+No fancy skills are required here.